Reclining Dress Impression with Drapery

 New Acquisition Label

-A 1999 Fulbright scholarship allowed leading contemporary glass artist Karen LaMonte to transform her work.
-She pursued her interest in large-scale glass casting with Zdenek Lhotský at the renowned Studio Pelechov, north of Prague.
-During the past decade, LaMonte has used this experience to develop a remarkable series of life-size cast glass dresses—works so technically complex that they can only be crafted at Lhotský's studio, one of the world's largest and most advanced centers for glass casting.
+A 1999 Fulbright scholarship allowed leading contemporary glass artist Karen LaMonte to transform her work, enabling her to pursue her interest in large-scale casting in the Czech Republic.
+That is where the best facilities for large-scale glass casting are located, thanks to Czech artists Stanislav Libensky and Jaroslava Brychtova, who founded the studios that LaMonte uses.
+During the past decade, LaMonte has used this experience to develop a remarkable series of life-size cast glass dresses.

 Reclining Dress Impression with Drapery has roots in the feminist art of the 1960s and 1970s and its critique of fashion, though the focus on gender in this work is almost playful.
 The frilly straps and a firm hip exaggerate the femininity of a woman conspicuously absent.
 It is easy to imagine that LaMonte has created a response to the industrial forms crafted by this country's other great cast glass artist, Howard Ben Tré.